 Entities must have the appropriate safeguards to protect health information and ensure they do not use or improperly release this data.

-Here's a list of recommendations by the U.S. Department of Health and Human Services to help you stay HIPAA compliant.
+Here's a list of recommendations from the U.S. Department of Health and Human Services to help you stay HIPAA compliant:

 Appoint a privacy officer and contact person to oversee privacy issues.
 This individual is the point person for receiving complaints and training all employees on privacy matters, specifically letting staff know about PHI (protected health information) disclosure restrictions and practices.